robinpokorny/moby/_posts/2015-01-03-boilerplate.markdown

 In our example, each of these boxes are one of two different types: **inline boxes** or **block boxes**.
 So what exactly does this mean?
 Let’s start with block boxes.

-**Block boxes** are stacked vertically one after the other in order they’ve been written in the HTML file, and they usually occupy the whole width of the page.
+**Block boxes** are stacked vertically one after the other in the order they’ve been written in the HTML file, and they usually occupy the whole width of the page.
 They normally start in the upper left corner and go down to the bottom.

 Here is a simple example.
 Don’t get confused by the additional CSS.
 It’s just there for the purpose of making the boxes visible.

-**Inline Boxes** work a bit different.
-These boxes will also start at the upper left corner, but will arrange itselfs horizontal.
+**Inline Boxes** work a bit differently.
+These boxes will also start at the upper left corner, but will arrange themselves horizontally.

-Here’s an example for that as well.
+Here’s an example of that as well.

 So HTML elements are by default either **block boxes** or **inline boxes** (of course, there are exceptions to this rule, but we don’t have to worry about that for now).
 For example, `div` is a block element, and so are headings like `h1` or `h2`. `span` or `strong` on the other hand are **inline elements**.
 Here are lists for the different elements: